zaphosting/docs/docs/vserver-introduction.md

 ---
 id: vserver-introduction
 title: "VPS: Introduction"
-description: Introduction and information about the VPS product from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Introduction and information about the VPS product from ZAP-Hosting
 sidebar_label: Introduction
 services:
   - vserver